colintsmith/startup/notes.md

 161	Simple Network Management Protocol (SNMP) for managing network devices such as routers or printers 194	Internet Relay Chat (IRC) for chatting
 443	HTTP Secure (HTTPS) for secure web requests

+## Express
+Express provides support for:
+Routing requests for service endpoints
+Manipulating HTTP requests with JSON body content
+Generating HTTP responses
+Using middleware to add functionality